Congresswoman Tammy Duckworth to be Commencement Speaker

 Terrence M. Keane, PhD,is a Professor and Vice-Chair of the Department of Psychiatry at Boston University School of Medicine.
 He is among the world's most recognized experts in the assessment and treatment of Post Traumatic Stress Disorder and he co-Chaired the NIMH Consensus Conference on this topic.
 Dr. Keane has devoted his life to the care and treatment of those who suffer from PTSD and his more than 250 professional publications have informed and influenced the work of clinicians and policy makers who work with this population.

-William James College offers the PsyD (Doctor of Clinical Psychology) degree and Master of Arts and Certificates of Advanced graduate study in specialty areas, including counseling psychology, forensics, school psychology, organizational and leadership psychology, global mental health, expressive arts therapy, and couples and family therapy, among others.
+William James College offers the PsyD (Doctor of Clinical Psychology) degree and Master of Arts and Certificates of Advanced Graduate Studies in specialty areas, including counseling psychology, forensics, school psychology, organizational and leadership psychology, global mental health, expressive arts therapy, and couples and family therapy, among others.
 It also offers doctoral degrees in School Psychology and Leadership Psychology.
 For all academic programs, go to www.williamjames.edu/academics/degree-programs

 On June 2, William James College will grant 14 Master of Arts in Organizational Psychology, 40 Master of Arts in Counseling Psychology, 13 Master of Arts in Forensic and Counseling psychology, nine Certificate of Advanced Graduate Studies in School Psychology, and 37 Doctor of Clinical Psychology.